steveeidemiller/sensor-ambient/README.md

 - Two 1% precision metal film resistors for AC power sensing: 22k and 12k

 ## Implementation Overview
-- 3D print the included device mount if desired
+- 3D print the included mount if desired
 - Assemble the circuit and mount it on the 3D printed base
 - Clone this repository
     ```bash